-WinUI3 allows you to customize your title bar.
-You can make simple customizations, like changing the color, title or icon or you can fully customize it, adding controls and having full control to its appearance.
-In this article, I will show you how you can customize the title bar of your application and give it a complete new look.
+With the WinAppSDK, you can make simple customizations, like changing the color, title or icon, or you can fully customize it, adding controls and having full control over its appearance.
+In this article, I will show you how you can customize the title bar of your application and give it a completely new look.

 Customizing colors, title and icon